 The relations of production in U.S. capitalism are neither unified nor even strictly economic in the sense that they’re structured and divided by race, nationality, gender, dis/ability, sexuality, and other hierarchies.
 Engels affirms that the relations of production are social (and racial) in an 1894 letter to the German anarchist Walther Borgius.
 Responding to Borgius’ request for clarification on the role of the base, Engels acknowledges that “economic conditions… ultimately determine historical development.
 But race itself is an economic factor” .
 Clearly race is part of the base, yet it’s obviously superstructural as well, in that 1) race is a historically constructed and evolving category and 2) it’s maintained and ordered not just by economic forces and relations but by elements like culture, the media, and the legal system.

 In fact, Engels soon after says that “political, juridical, philosophical, religious, literary, artistic, etc., development is based on economic development.
 But all these react upon one another and also upon the economic base” .
 The boundaries between the base and superstructure are not static or fixed, and superstructural elements in society work to reproduce elements of the base.
+More fundamentally, however, the distinctions are the product of thought rather than actual activity.
+One can’t actually “see” where the state ends and capital begins.

 Capitalism requires, for example, the legal system of the state to enforce private property rights.
 In this instance, it’s crucial to the reproduction of the base.
 Because the capitalist legal system arises from capitalist relations of production, changes in the legal system might alter the existing relations of production, but they can’t fundamentally overthrow them, for that requires the creation of a new social and economic system.